finnianr/Eiffel-Loop/doc/Contents.md

 * Eiffel interface to the Praat sound analysis engine and script interpreter.
 The wrapper allows Praat scripts to be run from Eiffel and the resulting values of script variables to be accessed from Eiffel.
 The wrapper uses a modified version of the Praat source code allowing operation from Eiffel and compilation as a library using the MSVC command line compiler.

+## Command-line Arguments
+Classes for reading and mapping command line arguments
 ## Data Structure
 Various hash-table, array, list, chain and linear types